Reconstructing Historical Climate Fields With Deep Learning: Results

-All machine learning methods show an improvement compared to kriging in terms of the mean site-wise and mean spatial RMSE (Fig.~\ref{fig:Fig_3}, Tab.~\ref{tab:comparison}).
-LaMa outperforms all other methods with a 15\% lower mean site-wise RMSE than the reference PConv method (Fig.~\ref{fig:Fig_3}e, Tab.~\ref{tab:comparison}).
-LaMa shows the largest improvement in the northern hemisphere, especially in North America and Asia, but also in the subtropical southern hemisphere and in west Antarctica compared to kriging (green regions in Fig.~\ref{fig:Fig_3}d).
+All ML methods show an improvement compared to kriging in terms of the mean site-wise and mean spatial RMSE (Fig.~\ref{fig:Fig_3}, Tab.~\ref{tab:comparison}).
+LaMa outperforms all other methods with a 15\% lower mean site-wise RMSE than the reference PConv method (Fig.~\ref{fig:Fig_3}F, Tab.~\ref{tab:comparison}).
+LaMa shows the largest improvement in the Northern Hemisphere, especially in North America and Asia, but also in the subtropical Southern Hemisphere and in west Antarctica compared to kriging (green regions in Fig.~\ref{fig:Fig_3}D).
+Note that Eastern Antarctica is in the west in the geographic projection used in these maps here.
 LaMa and the PConv method show a lower site-wise RMSE in 79\% and 71\% of the grid cells compared to kriging, respectively.
 For all methods, the temporally averaged site-wise RMSE is largest in the Arctic and Antarctic region.
-Interestingly, the PConv approach shows a slightly worse performance in the northern and southern Pacific than kriging in terms of the site-wise RMSE (Fig.~\ref{fig:Fig_3}e), while LaMa shows better performance in this region.
+Interestingly, the PConv approach shows a slightly worse performance in the northern and southern tropical Pacific than kriging in terms of the site-wise RMSE (Fig.~\ref{fig:Fig_3}E), while LaMa shows better performance in this region.
 Both ML methods show considerably worse performance in East Antarctica and slightly worse performance in the Indian Ocean than kriging.
-Note that East Antarctica is in the west in the projection shown in the maps here.
 The weaker performance in the aforementioned regions is likely a result of the high-temperature variation in these regions.
 Kriging, by definition, produces a smooth temperature field that might be closer to the ground truth for highly temporally variable regions.
-Especially for Antarctica the reconstructed temperature fields via kriging are very homogeneous due to the distance of known measurements, while the machine learning approaches inpaint a highly variable Antarctica as learned from the CMIP5 data (Fig.~\ref{fig:one_month_map_example}).
+Especially for Antarctica the reconstructed temperature fields via kriging are very homogeneous due to the distance of known measurements, while the ML approaches inpaint a highly variable Antarctica as learned from the CMIP5 data (Fig.~\ref{fig:Fig_2}).
 This suggests that the available temperature information fed into the networks is not sufficient to successfully infer the temperature patterns in Antarctica.